hotam-singh/tutorials/tutorials.md

 //Or better, using the path module: app.use(favicon(path.join(__dirname,'public','images','favicon.ico')));
 ```

+## MongoDB Questions And Answers

+## AngularJS Questions And Answers

+## MySQL Questions And Answers

+## PostgreSQL Questions And Answers

 ### NodeJS with MongoDB
 ### What are efficient ways to use mongodb in nodejs application?